 - The slaves get upset when things don’t go as planned

 - Faith breaks down, commence the the blame game

-We’re officially #twinning with the slaves.
+We are #twinning with the slaves in the story.
 We think we’re making strides on our self-made path, when all of a sudden we meet a hiccup, get feisty with God or, even worse, ignore Him altogether.
 Which is what I do.
-I even ignore things, people, and feelings, too!!! 🙂
+I even ignore things, people, and feelings, too!!! 🙂 nervous laugh.